Longest Path in the Price Model

 There is an issue about the starting point for this process.
 The usual form for $\Pi$, the $t\geq s > 1$ form in \eqref{PricePidef}, leaves us with a problem for $\Pi(t=1,s=1)$ when looking at the attachment to the second vertex, $t=2$.
 Our solution is to demand that $\Pi(t=1,s=1)=1$.
 This fixes the cumulative probability $\Pi_\leq$ to have a consistent value which is in fact all we need for this calculation.
 However, we will also assume that the number of nodes and number of edges are given by $N(t)=t$ and $E(t)=mt$ respectively.
 This is only needed for $t\geq 2$ so in principle we must allow multiple edges between nodes starting with $m$ edges added between node $2$ and node $1$.
 Again this cannot be true for at least the first node at $t=1$.

-\tnote{An alternative solution is to start the calculation from $t_0>1$ and probably for each of calculation with $E(t)=mt$ and $N(t)=t$ holding for $t \geq 1$.
-We would only need to allow for a non-zero $\ell(t=1)=\ell_0$ and this would give some control over initial conditions.}
+We also note that our analytic calculations allow our networks to contain multiple edges (node pairs linked by more than one edge).
+Of course, a real citation network and many numerical calculations of this model (though not our numerical calculations) do not have multiple edges.
+However, in the long time limit the effect of such edges becomes negligible as they form a small fraction of the edge population, a fraction that dies off as a power law in time \cite{N09b}.

 Now we would like to define the longest path algebraically.
 Unfortunately, finding the longest path requires global knowledge of all the paths.
 This is extremely hard to do algebraically (though is surprisingly straightforward numerically).
 So the first stage of our calculation is to decide to calculate a path defined with local knowledge only.
 That is we define what is called a \tdef{reverse greedy path} using an iterative process where at each stage we only need to know about the properties of the next vertex in the path.\tnote{A similar simplification is needed in the cube space calculations.} We will denote the length of the reverse greedy path from the source vertex $s=1$ to a target vertex $t$ as $\ellgr(t)$.